 Finding the Right Patients

-Lastly, moving away from a hospital setting means patients must be thoroughly assessed for potential risk factors.
+Lastly, moving away from a hospital setting means providers must thoroughly assess patients for potential risk factors.
 While not all patients are suitable for care outside of a hospital setting, implementing critical checks helps maintain high quality-of-care and patient safety standards.
-When patients are assured that their safety and health are prioritized, they are more likely to trust receiving care in an ASC setting.
+When providers assure patients that their safety and health are prioritized, they are more likely to trust care in an ASC setting.

-While the shift from HOPD to ASCs has been slow for joint replacement procedures, the value offered through reduced costs for patients, incentivized commercial bundles for payors, and more make moving a large volume of procedures out of hospital settings worthwhile.
+The shift from HOPD to ASCs has been slow for joint replacement procedures.
+However, the reduced costs for patients, incentivized commercial bundles for payors, and more make the shift worthwhile.

 Resources: